 However, if a dog has bitten someone before, California law does impose an extra duty of care on the dog's owner.
 Such an owner must take all reasonable steps to prevent other people from being bitten.6

-- A dog that was trained to fight, attack, or kill bites someone just once and causes substantial physical injury.8
+- The dog was trained to fight, attack, or kill someone and it bites someone even once and causes substantial physical injury.9

 Many homeowner's and renter's insurance policies cover dog bite injuries in California.

-According to the Insurance Information Institute, dog bites are the most common liability claim on homeowners and renters insurance policies.9
+According to the Insurance Information Institute, dog bites are the most common liability claim on homeowners and renters insurance policies.10

 But some companies exclude liability coverage for dogs of certain breeds.